Health and Mental Health

 As a result of the COVID-19 Public Health Emergency, many individuals still do not want to have to choose between medical care and social distancing.
 Many health care providers continue to provide care through telehealth services provided by doctors and insurance companies.
 Recently, Centers for Medicare & Medicaid Services (CMS) has taken action to assist states in providing telehealth services as an option under Medicaid, CHIP and Medicare.

 Medicaid and CHIP offer free or low-cost health insurance for children and teens.
 Children can get regular check-ups, immunizations, doctor and dentist visits, hospital care, mental health services, prescriptions and more.
-Children in a family of four earning up to $50,000 a year or more may qualify.
+Children in a family of four earning up to $80,000 a year or more may qualify (income levels vary by state).
 Families and individuals can apply online, by phone, by mail or in person.

 Fraud Alert: FEMA has received reports of scammers reaching out to people offering to register them for funeral assistance.
 FEMA does not sent any such notifications and does not contact people before they register for assistance.

-The Disability Information and Access Line (DIAL) is now available to help people with disabilities get vaccinated.
+The Disability Information and Access Line (DIAL) is now available to help people with disabilities access vaccinations.
 The DIAL’s trained staff is standing by to:

 - Help find local vaccination locations